MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/reports.md

   - D365FS
 ---

-# Work order summary reports in Dynamics 365 Field Service (public preview)
+# Work order summary reports in Dynamics 365 Field Service (early access)

 Operations managers are responsible for managing work orders in order to provide timely support for their customers.
 To better understand what actions may be needed for better field service performance, these managers need to be able to monitor key operational metrics.